Jazz Arranging 1

 – Sextet arrangements due.
 (20%)

-[no option to revise, as students are now familiar with the instructor’s expectations]
+• There will be no revision option, as students are now familiar with the instructor’s expectations.

 – reading session scheduled in jazz combos class (5PM, room 109)